kvz/json2hcl/README.md

 Convert JSON to HCL and HCL to JSON via STDIN / STDOUT.

+## Warning

+We don't use json2hcl anymore ourselves, so we can't invest time into it.
+However, we're still welcoing PRs.

 ## Install

 Check the [releases](https://github.com/kvz/json2hcl/releases) for the latest version.